ramram14/backend-projects/rest-api/express/blog-API/README.md

   ```

 - **Response**:
-  - 201 Created: User registered successfully and a new access token and refresh token is returned in cookies.
+  - 201 Created: Return user information and a new access token and refresh token is returned in cookies.
   - 400 Bad Request: If the request body is invalid or the email is already in use.

 #### `POST /api/v1/auth/login`